Smart as Hell. Not a Presence.

-But the night she grabs a wedding mic and torches her “steady” career, she has to decide whether to keep cleaning up the numbers, or finally cross the bridge to a life where she counts, too.
+Caroline “Cary” Valente’s spreadsheets never lie, but the night she grabs a wedding mic and torches her “steady” career, she has to decide whether to keep fixing the numbers for men in cufflinks—or finally cross the bridge to a life where she counts, too.

 Set in the fluorescent glare of corporate life, *Crossing in One Piece* is corporate women’s fiction with bite: an office satire about burnout recovery, midlife career change, imposter syndrome, and what happens when a woman decides that being “too much” is exactly enough.